An Excerpt from active measures: part ii

 The butts of five thousand rifles came down against the pavement with a metallic clack.

-Nayouf turned and saluted to Ismail, who did the same and then stepped forward.
+Nayouf turned and saluted to Ismail, who did the same and stepped forward.

 “Victory is ours by the will of God!”
 Ismail boldly proclaimed.
 “Against Daesh, we have prevailed and defeated barbarism.
 We have proved again today that we can defend Iraq against its enemies.
 Alhamdulillah, we have cleared the earth of this vermin thanks to these valiant men,” Ismail pointed directly to Taghavi, “God’s grace, and the—”